dxos/dxos/docs/content/composer/principles-and-details.md

 ---
-order: 2
+order: 28
 ---

-# Key concepts

-Below are some important things to know when using Composer.
+# Principles and Details

+### Extensibility

+Every feature is implemented through the extensibility model, leaving nothing off-limits to malleability.

 ### Local first